sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 ### The problem

-The birth of this project was only possible because of the confluence of several conditions.
+The birth of our Design System was only possible because of the confluence of several conditions in the company.

-* The company was growing super fast (40% per year, to be exact), and so were the teams.
+* We were growing insanely fast, and so were the teams.
 New designers and developers were joining every day, thus sharing knowledge in a structured and scalable way was starting to be obligatory if we wanted to keep going fast.

-* There was also the coming of age of [VTEX IO](https://vtex.io/), our serverless service for hosting e-commerce applications that was being developed for 4 years already.
-We were for the first time ready to start dogfooding and using it to host our own Admins, while we matured to host full ecommerce websites and third-party apps.
+* The company was developing for a few years already [VTEX IO](https://vtex.io/), a serverless platform for running e-commerce applications that.
+It was starting to get in a mature phase, so we were for the first time ready to start dogfooding and using it to run our own Admins.

-* We were starting to draw what one day would become our App Store, a place for our wide ecosystem of partners could easily develop, spread and monetize extensions - all powered by IO.
+* There were early sketches of a VTEX App Store, a place where our big ecosystem of partners could easily develop, spread and monetize ecommerce extensions - all powered by IO.

+* For the first time the company was investing on branding, with a new logo, visual identity, and a more professional communication.
+This was a great opportunity for refreshing the UI look & feel as well.

-With all this momentum we starting seeing lots of legacy systems being rewritten to work with the new opinionated tech stacks.
+With this momentum we started seeing legacy systems being rewritten, so they could run under new platform.
 For the growing Product Design team it was an awesome opportunity to improve UX across the admins, but the team was still small for the demand and we needed to scale our design solutions.

 ## Process